-Normandy has a large number of excellent museums located next to the beaches and further inland, covering not only the D-Day landings and the invasion of Normandy but also living under the German occupation.
+The museums cover not only the D-Day landings and fierce fighting during the push inland but also the local populations experience living under the German occupation.

 Below are some of our top museums to visit in Normandy.